UCSF navigation bar UCSF home page UCSF home page About UCSF Search UCSF UCSF Medical Center

 A.

 For several years, our research team has been engaged in an effort to eliminate tobacco sales in pharmacies.
 We hope that a collective list (banding together the voices of pharmacists, pharmacy students, other health professionals, consumers, etc.) will raise awareness and ultimately remove the single most important cause of preventable death in our country from our pharmacy shelves.
-Our research has facilitated successful legislative efforts in San Francisco and in Massachusetts.
+Our research has facilitated successful legislative efforts in San Francisco and subsequently in other locations across the U.S.